JamesMDominguez/GraphTodoList/README.md

 # GraphTodoList
-This is a Project Managment webapp built to learn Graph QL
+This is a Project Managment webapp built to learn Graph QL & Apollo